ThaiHoangDang/Lazada-Website/README.md

 4. Open the browser and go to localhost:8000.
 You will be directed to the website homepage and can start using all the functions

 III.
 User account:
-All user accounts are saved in the accounts.csv file (/data/accounts.csv)
+All user accounts are saved in the accounts.db file (/data/accounts.db)

 1. Customer:
 - username: customer